kevlo-cyber/third-party-risk-management/README.md

 Early in my career, I approached vendors as potential adversaries.
 Experience taught me that the best outcomes come from viewing them as partners in a shared mission.
 When you help vendors succeed securely, everyone wins.

 #### 🎨 Creativity Within Constraints
 The most satisfying moments weren't when I found perfect compliance, but when I discovered creative solutions that seemed impossible at first glance.
-That Windows 7 medical device that "had" to be rejected?
-With the right controls, it safely served patients for years.

 #### 📚 Continuous Learning
 Technology evolves faster than any standard can keep pace.
 AI wasn't even on our radar five years ago; now it's in every other assessment.
-Staying curious and adaptable isn't optional—it's essential.
+Staying curious and adaptable isn't optional; it's essential.

 #### 💡 Context Is King
-The same vulnerability can be critical or trivial depending on deployment.
-Understanding the full picture—technical, operational, and political—transforms good decisions into great ones.
+The same vulnerability can be critical or trivial depending on the deployment.
+Understanding the full picture—technical, operational, and political, transforms good decisions into great ones.

 ### The Evolution of a Risk Analyst